Lemoncode/redux-sagas-typescript-by-example/07_channels/readme.md

 - Let's launch the project and include breakpoints in the _socket_ saga to check that connection is succesfully established.

-First we will launch our socket backend.
+First we will launch our socket backend (if we don't have it alreay running)..

 ```bash
 cd backend